LilleAila/projects/2025/03/ergogen/kb2_v2/readme.md

 - Both JLCPCB and 42keebs are registered

-Total price for PCB + Parts + shipping is around 60€
+Total price for PCB + Parts + shipping is around 60€ Key switches and keycaps under 50€ if 3d printed

 ### PCB Fabrication